mdraith/ShellChess/README.md

 # ShellChess
 Shell Chess is a text-based brute-force chess program for the Linux Terminal.

-If you don't have Linux, you could try the Smartphone app *Termux*.
+If you don't have Linux, try running it with the app *Termux* on your smartphone.

 Extract for ARM 64-Bit Linux:
 `tar -xJf shellchess-linux-aarch64-1.0.tar.xz`